Problematy/goodmap/docs/data-source.rst

    ``phosphor`` and ``url`` are the providers GoodMap knows; each one's URL is built server-side, so the browser only ever receives finished URLs and a new provider needs no frontend release.
-An entry GoodMap cannot make sense of — an unknown ``provider``, a missing ``value`` — is logged as a warning at startup and left out, costing that one pin its icon rather than breaking the map.
+An entry GoodMap cannot make sense of — an unknown ``provider``, a missing ``value`` — stops the app from starting, so the mistake surfaces on deploy rather than as a silently unstyled pin.

 ``colors``
    Maps a value of ``color_field`` to a CSS color.